phrutis/Passphrases/README.md

 | 3060       | 24          | ??
 Mkeys    | ? days        |
 | 3050       | 24          | 45 Mkeys    | 17 days       |

-Write in telrgram phrutis start 1234 (the range you took)</br>
-I will add your range to [table](https://github.com/phrutis/Passphrases/blob/main/Others/Table.md) in progress</br>
-This is to keep your range from being picked up by other hunters.</br>
-This will save you from re-passing and confusion.
-This will speed up the search.</br>

 ## Frequently asked Questions
 ### Question answer: